SuperGawp/ENSE271-Group-Project/High-Fidelity-Prototypes/readme.md

   <li>A pdf of all hifi desktop pages.</li>
     <li>A pdf of all hifi mobile pages.</li>
       <li>A figma file containing all hifi work (.fig)</li>
-   <li>A document relating the prototypes to people-centred design concepts.</li>
+   <li>A document relating the prototype to people-centred design concepts.</li>
 </ul>